Samantha Graham-Maré

 Samantha Graham-Maré (born 27 May 1969) is a South African politician from the Eastern Cape who was elected to the National Assembly of South Africa in the 2019 general election and re-elected in the 2024 general election as a member of the Democratic Alliance.
-Graham-Maré has been the Deputy Minister of Electricity since 2024.
+Graham-Maré was the Deputy Minister of Electricity and Energy from 2024 until 2026.
 Graham-Maré served as the shadow deputy minister of public works and infrastructure from 2019 to 2020 and as the shadow minister for the portfolio between 2020 and 2023, when she was named shadow minister of electricity.
 She is a former councillor of the Dr Beyers Naudé Local Municipality.

 Early life and education

 Samantha Graham-Maré was born on 27 May 1969.
 She matriculated from Rhenish Girls' High School in Stellenbosch in 1986.
 In December 2021, Graham-Maré graduated cum laude from the University of South Africa with a Bachelor of Laws (LLB).